amills25/todo/src/pseudocode.md

 ###### Model

 -   filterBy
-    -   all, completed, or active -- num is probably easier (-1, 0, 1)
+    -   all, completed, or active -- num is probably easier (active, completed, all)
 -   toDoArray [{ }]
     -   id - timestamp
     -   checked - boolean